 Getting plastic surgery should always be a personal decision, but it is no mystery that many men and women are hoping to be more attractive to others.
-The rates of many plastic surgery procedures are going up in popularity, including facelifts, eyelid lifts, and skin-tightening procedures, according to the 2012 Plastic Surgery Statistics Report published by the American Society of Plastic Surgeons.
+The rates of plastic surgery procedures are increasing in popularity, including facelifts, eyelid lifts, and skin-tightening procedures, according to the 2012 Plastic Surgery Statistics Report published by the American Society of Plastic Surgeons.

-They don’t feel good about their appearance, which can lead to low self-esteem and self-confidence when around others.
-However, after getting plastic surgery, the individual often feels much more confident and like they are more physically attractive.
+They don’t feel good about their appearance, leading to low self-esteem and self-confidence when around others.
+However, after getting plastic surgery, the individual often feels more confident and more physically attractive.
 While this helps the person who got the surgery, it may not change how others perceive them, according to a study conducted by a large team of researchers.

 Researchers at the Manhattan Eye, Ear and Throat Institute of North Shore in New York City and Lenox Hill Hospital performed this study on individuals who had facial plastic surgery and asked strangers about the person’s level of attractiveness after getting the surgery.
 The results showed that while some of the procedures did appear to take a few years off the individual’s face, it didn’t necessarily make them more attractive to others.